 - How do I start learning to code?

-- What kind of computer should I have?
+- Is there a specific kind of computer I should have?

 - What operating system do I need?

 - Should I go to a bootcamp?